Akeoott/akeoott_logging_config/README.md

-# akeoott-logging-config: The Effortless Python Logging Library
+# akeoott_logging_config

 ![PyPI - Version](https://img.shields.io/pypi/v/LogConfig.svg)
-**Accidental yet powerful: a simple Python library for robust, configurable logging.**

-akeoott-logging-config provides an incredibly easy-to-use, modular, and enterprise-ready logging solution designed to simplify logging setup for Python applications of any scale, from quick scripts to complex backend systems.<br>
+akeoott_logging_config provides an incredibly easy-to-use, modular logging solution designed to simplify logging setup for Python applications of small to medium scale, from quick scripts to medium sized applications.<br>

 > [!WARNING]
 > This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0) - see the [LICENSE](https://www.gnu.org/licenses/lgpl-3.0.html) website or [LICENSE](https://github.com/Akeoottt/LogConfig/blob/main/LICENCE) file for details.

+> [!NOTE]
+> This logger is mainly for my personal use.<br>
+> It's able to get the job done but it's not meant for systems that require active maintaining of it's dependencies and stable reliablility.

 ## ✨ Features